Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 First, the question everyone asks: will NumPy ship `abi3` wheels?
 Not yet.
 Being able to build with the Limited API is step one.
 Actually shipping `abi3` wheels is a separate call for the maintainers, and there's plenty to weigh.

 All of NumPy has to build first, and `multiarray` is the final boss for a reason.
 Then there's speed.
 Function calls cost a little more than macros, and NumPy doesn't shrug off slowdowns, so benchmarks get the final say.
 Also, `abi3` only gets rid of the per-Python-version wheels.
 You still need one wheel per OS and architecture.
 Free-threaded builds are their own saga.
-They'd need `abi3t`, where opaque `PyObject`s can't be embedded inside other structs, and that hits NumPy's array object directly.
+They'd need `abi3t`, where an extension's own structs can no longer start with a `PyObject`, and NumPy's array object does exactly that.

 ### I maintain a package like SciPy.
 What happens to me?